michaeltoth/projects/LendingClub.md

 <br>
 ####Number of Public Records
-Public records generally refer to bankruptcies.
-Interesting, performance actually increases as you move from 0 to 1 to 2, possibly indicating stricter lending standards from Lending Club on those borrowers with public records:
+Public records generally refer to bankruptcies, so we would expect those with more public records to show worse performance.
+Actually, performance increases as we move from 0 to 1 to 2 public records.
+This possibly indicates stricter lending standards from Lending Club on those borrowers with public records:

 |               | 0     | 1     | 2+    |
 |---------------|-------|-------|-------|